kfrajtak/selenium-starter-kit/README.md

 Tests can be run inside the IDE or from the command line using `mvn clean test`.

 ### Configuration
-The project is using the WDM and the code I discovered recently with a little bit of configuration.
+The project is using the WDM project and the code I [discovered](https://github.com/PacktPublishing/Mastering-Selenium-WebDriver-3.0-Second-Edition) recently with a little bit of configuration.
 Then the tests can be executed in different browsers.

 The execution can be configured with system properties.